-- Make sure the sweet potatoes are fully cooked.
+- Make sure the sweet potatoes are completely tender.
+You don't want the sweet potato base lumpy with uncooked bits of sweet potatoes.
 If a fork can easily pierce the sweet potatoes, then they are done.
 I recommend chopping the sweet potatoes into smaller chunks so they can cook faster.

 - Allow the sweet potatoes to cool off before mixing in the eggs.
-After the sweet potatoes are fully cooked, immediately drain and allow the sweet potatoes to cool off a bit prior to adding the eggs.
-If the sweet potatoes are too hot, they will cook the eggs and you will end up with lumpy egg bits in your sweet potato casserole- yuck!
+If the sweet potatoes are too hot, they will cook the eggs, and you will end up with lumpy egg bits in your sweet potato casserole- yuck!

-- Whip the sweet potatoes mixture.
+- Whip the sweet potato mixture.
 There is no way around using a hand mixer for this recipe.
-The sweet potato souffle base is light and fluffy with the eggs, butter, and brown sugar all whipped together.
-I whip the sweet potatoes in the same stovetop pot used to cook the sweet potatoes in order to save me some time cleaning another bowl.
+The sweet potato souffle base is light and fluffy, with the eggs, butter, and brown sugar all whipped together.
+I whip the sweet potatoes in the same stovetop pot I used to cook the sweet potatoes to save me some time cleaning another bowl.

 Variations and Substitutions

-- If you are short on time, this whipped sweet potato casserole with walnuts can be made the night before.
+- If you are short on time, make this whipped sweet potato casserole with walnuts the night before.
 I recommend waiting to bake the sweet potato casserole with pecans until you are ready to eat it.
 However, this also heats up really well.
-It can be served warm or cold, but my preference is warm.
+Serve warm or cold, but my preference is warm.

 - You can add some nutmeg and cinnamon if you want to give it a little extra kick.
 Personally, I stick to the original recipe.

 - Instead of boiling, bake sweet potato wedges with the skins on.
 Remove the skins and carry on with this recipe.

 Store this sweet potato dessert in the fridge because it uses milk and eggs.
 It will last for about five days in an airtight container in the fridge.